medialab/reference_manager/README.md

     git reset --hard HEAD
     git pull

-Install the working txjsonrpc for JSON-RPC 2.0:
+Install the last version of PyZ3950, not the pip one:

     v BIBLIB
     cd /var/opt/biblib